neurocompnerds/dbGaP_download/README.md

 # Downloading data from dbGaP (IN PROGRESS)

-Here are some simple scripts for downloading SRA files from dbGaP on Phoenix HPC.
+Here are some simple scripts for downloading SRA files from dbGaP.
+Adapted from [Hurwitz Lab](https://github.com/hurwitzlab/download-dbgap) for Phoenix HPC.

 ## How to get data from dbGaP